 7. Do They Follow An Agile Development Model?

 Finally, modern businesses should seek partners that are flexible and technically advanced.
 Agile development focuses on response to data and quick improvement iterations.
-In software development, agile development can determine whether a team is compatible with your current process.
+In software development, agile development can determine whether a team is compatible with your current development process.
 A company-wide agile approach will ensure to resolve any concern and the implementation of any innovation swiftly.
 With an agile nearshore team, you can make the most of any market opportunities between your international markets.

 If your business is looking for a nearshore partnership and software development, contact us today!